BuzzCrafted/BuzzCrafted/README.md

 ### 🚀 About Me
 - I'm a 2nd-year B. Tech.
 (ECE) student at the University Institute of Technology RGPV.
 - Passionate about Space, Web Development, Data Science, ML and DevOps.
-- Looking to collaborate with other developers.
+- Looking forward to connect, collaborate & create with other developers.
-- Learning more tools and technologies which are mentioned below to build big projects.
+- Learning more tools and technologies to enhance my tech stack & contribute to projects.

 ---